 Metal casting is a process that produces shapes (castings) by filling voids in molds with liquid metal.
-Cast metal products offer exceptional strength and durability, making them useful for heavy machine applications in industries related to farming, automobiles, railroads, home appliances, building architecture, ship building, oil and gas extraction, water processing, forestry and mining—to name just a few.
+Cast metal products offer exceptional strength and durability, making them useful for heavy machine applications in industries related to farming, automobiles, railroads, home appliances, building architecture, ship building, oil and gas extraction, water processing, forestry and mining—to name a few.

 The purpose of requesting a quotation for a casting is to establish the optimal balance of purchased casting cost, quality, and delivery time.
-While it is tempting to automatically select the lowest price quoted, doing so can lead to delayed delivery or a lower quality casting—both of which can be more expensive in the long term.
+While it may be tempting to automatically select the lowest price quoted, doing so can lead to delayed delivery or a lower quality casting—both of which can be more expensive in the long term.

-A savvy customer must weigh all of the provisions of the quotation; including tooling requirements, tolerances, and finish allowances, as well as any exceptions taken to drawings, specifications, and processing requirements.
+A savvy customer must weigh all the provisions of the quotation received, including tooling requirements, tolerances, and finish allowances, as well as any exceptions taken to drawings, specifications, and processing requirements.
 Other factors, such as reduced machine work, improved delivery terms, and supplier foundry experience and reliability, are particularly important to determine the actual cost versus value of the casting.
-The following information should be included in a quotation request:

 - Preliminary casting design

 - Production and delivery schedules

 A cast metal part should be designed to take full advantage of the casting process.
 For efficient and cost-sensitive production, casting design should select for the simplest production methods that will result in the desired physical properties, net shape demands, and cosmetic appearance.